tyt2y3/F.Lobby/readme.md

 # Notes
 - Works on all major browsers including mobile!
-- I plan to release a node.js equivalent soon
 - This was originally a project submitted to comp2021 on Spring 2014 in HKUST and was selected as one of the Best 3 projects

 # Screenshot